Manu-Deiv/customer-api/README.md

-# Clean Arch Nest Project
+# Customer API

 ## Description

-The Clean Arch Nest Project is a template project built on the Nest.js framework, implementing clean architecture principles.
-Its primary purpose is to provide developers with a structured and efficient approach to building modern web applications.
+The Customer API is an isolated API designed to seamlessly communicate with other APIs via Kafka messaging.
+Built on the Nest.js framework and incorporating clean architecture principles, its primary purpose is to serve as a reliable interface for managing customer data and facilitating smooth interaction with various other APIs within the ecosystem.

 ## Table of Contents